mxagar/diffusion-examples/ddpm/blog_post.md

 - The encoder creates a latent vector.
 - In the forward diffusion phase, we add noise to the vector and learn to denoise it.
-- In the reverse diffusion phase we remove the noise with the trained *UNet*.
+- In the reverse diffusion phase we remove the noise with the trained *U-Net*.
 - Then, finally, the decoder expands the denoised latent vector to get the image.

 Working in the latent space is much faster, because the sizes of the manipulated vectors are much smaller (around 16 times smaller, compared to images); thus, we also require also smaller models.